Pepper Clinical Partner Program

 What Pepper does

-Patterns a single visit cannot reveal — delivered as structured clinical briefs.
+Patterns a single visit cannot reveal, delivered as structured clinical briefs.

 The Clinical Partner Program

-We are launching a 90-day pilot with a small number of practices in Central New York.
-You would be among the first practices in the Pepper Clinical Partner Program — the practices whose feedback shapes how Pepper works in the real world.
+You would be among the first practices in the Pepper Clinical Partner Program, and your feedback would shape how Pepper works in the real world.

 The pilot, both ways